isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2861.md

 ---
-title: Robotic arms
+title: Hydraulic Nut Tensioning/ Hydraulic Torqueing Wrench
 permalink: /productivity-solutions-grant/solutionrepo/solution2861
 ---

 ### Description

-Robotic arms that are:
-- Programmable mechanical arms integrated into industrial robots or collaborative robots; and
-- Arms consist of segments connected by rotary and linear joints, allowing for controlled, precise and accurate movements; and
-- Robotic arms are attached with end effectors designed for a wide variety of functions such as pick & place, parts rotation & placement, tool handling and assembly.
+The hydraulic nut tensioning or hydraulic torqueing wrench is used for bolting, especially in tight spaces.
+It prevents damage and unnecessary stress due to overtightening.

 Cost of equipment capped at $37,500 per unit

 ### Details of Solution